Software Engineering: A Modern Approach

 1.7 Conclusion

-A Clean Architecture considers several concepts we studied in Chapter 5, including design properties like cohesion, coupling, and separation of concerns, and design principles like Single Responsibility and Dependency Inversion.
+A Clean Architecture considers several concepts we studied in Chapter 5, including design properties such as cohesion, coupling, and separation of concerns, and design principles like Single Responsibility and Dependency Inversion.
 It also uses the Adapter design pattern, studied in Chapter 6.

 In summary, the main recommendations of Clean Architecture are the following:

-When implementing an application, think on its Entities, which are classes that mainly store data and that could be reused in other systems you will build in the future.
+When implementing an application, consider its Entities, which are classes that mainly store data and can be reused in other systems you will build in the future.

-Finally, think about the Adapter classes, which function as translators enabling communication between the internal classes and the external world.
+Finally, design the Adapter classes, which function as translators facilitating communication between the internal classes and the external world.

 By following these recommendations, you will define an architecture that separates two types of interests (or requirements): business interests and technology interests.
-Thus, it will be easier to test your system and adapt it to new technologies that will appear in the future.
+As a result, it will be easier to test your system and adapt it to new technologies that will emerge in the future.

 More Information

-If you want to learn more about Clean Architecture, you can check the book of the same name by Uncle Bob.
+If you wish to learn more about Clean Architecture, you can refer to the book of the same name by Robert C. Martin (Uncle Bob).

 Exercises